 Do not wash the RV when it is in direct sunlight.
 Park the RV in the shade and spray it with water to remove dust.
+Next, using

-Next, using an ample amount of clean water and a car-washing mitt or sponge, wash the RV from top to bottom.
-Use a mild car-washing soap if necessary.
+Do not use waxes containing high-abrasive compounds.
+Such waxes remove rust and stains effectively, but they are also harmful to the luster of the surface, since they may scrape off the coating.
+Further, they are detrimental to glossy surfaces, such as the grille, garnish, moldings, etc. Do not use gasoline or paint thinners to remove road tar or other contamination to the painted surface. an ample amount of clean water and a car-washing mitt or sponge, wash the RV from top to bottom.
+Use a mild carwashing soap if necessary.
 Rinse thoroughly and wipe dry with a chamois or soft cloth.
 Carefully clean the joints and flanges of the slideout, doors, hood, etc., where dirt is likely to remain.